-The soils had moderately acidic pH on day one of the contaminant and metalloid dynamics tests, increasing slightly by day 35, but were below the pH range for ANZECC/ARMCANZ environmental protection guideline values (Figure 3-1).
+The soils had variable acidic pH on day one of the contaminant and metalloid dynamics tests, increasing slightly by day 35.
+It appears that some samples (those with highest net acidities) have oxidised either during storage or during the contaminant and metalloid dynamics tests.
+The most acidic samples were below the pH range for ANZECC/ARMCANZ environmental protection guideline values (Figure 3-1).
 The pH in these soils appears to be poorly buffered in agreement with the lack of buffering capacity (ANC) of the soil materials (Grealish et al. 2010).
-It does appear that the soil pH has decreased either prior to or during the experiments as the pH after 24 hours was lower than the soil pH measured in Phase 1 of the study.
-This is supported by the Eh results on day 1 which were slightly oxidising and decreased significantly over time.
+All of the samples underwent strong decreases in Eh, and it likely that there is abundant organic matter in the soils to allow such rapid change to reducing conditions.